dalesgit/obsidian/pages/safe-church-training.md

 	- data
 		- 1 in 4 girls & 1 in 6 boys are sexually abused before 18
 	- Mandated reporter
+		- Am I a **mandated reporter**?
+I don't know.
+	- what must be reported
 		-
 -
 -